ma-ray/calendiary/README.md

 calendiary is desktop application that lets you have an integrated digital calendar and diary together.
 You can create a new daily entry where you can write and reflect about your day.
 You can also look back at previous entries you made through the calendar.

-The diary is stored in markdown files through the following folder structure: `{year}/{month}/{day}/{month}-{day}-{year}.md`. calendiary allows you to create a new diary by selecting a new folder or load up and existing one to view or create new entries.
+The diary is stored in markdown files through the following folder structure: `{year}/{month}/{day}/{month}-{day}-{year}.md`. calendiary allows you to create a new diary by selecting a new folder or load up an existing one to view or create new dairy entries.

 ## Photos